JunyangHe/Hydrology/README.md

 University of Virginia, Biocomplexity Institute and Initiative Georgia Institute of Technology, College of Computing

-This repo contains the code for the paper [Science Time Series: Deep Learning in Hydrology] (https://arxiv.org/abs/2410.15218).
+This repo contains the code for the paper [Science Time Series: Deep Learning in Hydrology](https://arxiv.org/abs/2410.15218).

 ## Train